Texas Tech University

 e.
 Transactions with Other Individuals and/or Entities

 An employee shall not conduct any transaction with other individuals and/or entities in which the employee is related by blood or marriage to such individual and/or any owner or employee of such entity.
-If such a circumstance arises, the employee shall remove themself from the process and disclose the relationship to their supervisor and to the Chief Procurement Officer.
+If such a circumstance arises, the employee shall remove themself from the process and disclose the relationship to their supervisor and to the Assistant Vice President and Chief Procurement Officer.
+The supervisor shall be responsible for managing the conflict.

 A TTU department may not hire a vendor under the following circumstances:

-(1) The Chancellor, President, Vice Chancellor and General Counsel, or the Chief Procurement Officer or a family member has a financial interest in the vendor;
+(1) The Chancellor, President, Vice Chancellor and General Counsel, or the Assistant Vice President and Chief Procurement Officer or a family member has a financial interest in the vendor;

 (2) A current employee of such department is also employed by such vendor;